BND Hamburger Icon

 1. Know where to find your audience.

 Do your research before attempting to promote your product on social media.
 Each social media platform differs in user demographics.
-Spend time on the platform as a user to get a feel for what content is being posted, who is interacting with it, and how.
-Immersive research is the most effective way to ensure your product placement and content will be seen by those you want to be buying the product or posting about it.
+Spend time on the platform as a user to get a feel for what content is being posted, who is interacting with it and how.
+Immersive research is the most effective way to ensure your product placement and content will be seen by those you want buying the product or posting about it.

 2. Take advantage of each platform’s features.

 Posting regularly on social media is one way to increase product awareness.
-Posts can include a live Q&A with followers, a sneak peek at new products coming out, or a giveaway post that asks users to engage to gain entries.
+Posts can include a live Q&A with followers, a sneak peek at new products coming out or a giveaway post that asks users to engage to gain entries.

 TipTip